Overview

 Our work

-Earlier this year, California Governor Newsom signed Industrious Labs’ bill, cosponsored with Earthjustice, Assembly Bill 1280 (Garcia), which will expand access to funding for manufacturers to adopt zero-emission technologies while strengthening community benefits and labor standards to help to retain and grow California’s skilled workforce in the clean manufacturing economy.
+Public investment is necessary to support early adopters of clean industrial heat by de-risking investments that will help transform the market.
+Alongside Earthjustice and a broad coalition of community, business, and labor partners, we passed Assembly Bill 1280 (Garcia).
+The new law expands access to funding for manufacturers to adopt zero-emission technologies while strengthening community benefits and labor standards to help to retain and grow California’s skilled workforce in the clean manufacturing economy.

-In 2024, we secured a landmark victory in Southern California with the passage of South Coast Air Quality Management District (SCAQMD) Rule 1146.2, the nation’s first ruegulationto phase out pollution from industrial boilers and water heaters, which will replace over a million pieces of gas-powered equipment and cut smog-forming NOx pollution by 5.6 tons per day, equivalent to half of all passenger cars on the road in the region.
+Zero emissions standards for industrial heating equipment are essential for cutting health-harming pollution and protecting public health.
+In 2024, we secured two landmark victories in Southern California with the passage of South Coast Air Quality Management District (SCAQMD) zero emissions Rule 1153.1 for commercial ovens and Rule 1146.2, the nation’s first regulations to phase out pollution from industrial boilers and water heaters, which will replace over a million pieces of gas-powered equipment and cut smog-forming NOx pollution by 5.6 tons per day, equivalent to half of all passenger cars on the road in the region.

 • 10.07.2025